boyter/boyter.org/content/posts/2011-04-15-jquery-hello-world-plugin.md

   $('body').HelloWorld();
 });</pre>

 <span style="line-height: 1.714285714; font-size: 1rem;">What the above does is calls the HelloWorld function attached to the jQuery object from the body element.
-This then in turn calls our plugin which then appends &#8220;Hello World!&#8221; to the body element.
-The result is you see the test &#8220;Hello World!&#8221; appear in the body.</span>
+This then in turn calls our plugin which then appends "Hello World!" to the body element.
+The result is you see the test "Hello World!" appear in the body.</span>

 You can download the [jQuery hello world plugin][1] and supporting files here to run it yourself if you feel so inclined.